 Step 3: Collect the tomato juice and puree in a large pot.
 Discard the skins and seeds.

-To make homemade pasta sauce with fresh tomatoes:
+Homemade pasta sauce with fresh tomatoes

 Step 1: Follow the sauce recipe below.

 Step 2: In addition to those ingredients, add 8 cups fresh tomato juice/puree mixture.
 Add 2 additional cups of water.
 1 additional cup of brown sugar, 1 tablespoon additional each of salt, black pepper, ground fennel, basil, and oregano.

 Step 3: Whisk together ingredients and let simmer over medium to low heat until desired thickness is achieved.
 (Follow directions below for canning tomato sauce)

 This will give you about 20-22 pints of tomato sauce, depending on the thickness.

 To make a meat sauce, simply brown one-pound of ground beef, pork, or turkey.
 Add a jar of sauce to the sauce over low heat to warm it up.